Magyartanulas/magyartanulas.github.io/noun_case_summary.md

 * Futótűzként terjedt el a hír.
 * Egyébként

+*Alex: Ne egyél annyi egésztelen kaját!* - (Don't eat so much junk food!)

+*Barnabás: Mi..?* - (What..?)

+*Alex: Mindennap az ugyanaz.
+Nem orvosként mondom, hanem barátodként.
+Leginkább gondolj rá.* - (Everyday it's the same.
+I'm not saying this as a doctor, but as your friend.
+Think about it at least.)

 ### Instrumental `-val,-vel`

 When ever you want to use the word *with*, use the instrumental case.
 In Hungarian, you also use the instrumental case to describe your means of transport.
 If the noun ends in a vowel, use `-val,-vel` otherwise the ending becomes assimilated.
 E.g. `ez` + `-vel` = `ezzel` and `az` + `-val` = `azzal`